AbhiAgarwal/questions/README.md

 	- How should it understand these things?
 - Should an AI be programmed once?
 Or should it be capable or re-writing itself?
 - How should it differenciate between reality and not?
+- "Computers by their very nature are the most inflexible, desireless, rule-following of beasts.
+Fast though they may be, they are nontheless the epitome of unconsciousness.
+How, then, can intelligent behavior be programmed? ..."
+(GEB, 26)
+- "[The] strange flavor of AI work is that people try to put together long sets of rules in strict formualisms which tell infexible machines how to be flexible."
+(GEB, 26)

 ####Machine Learning